fotober

 • Minimum 24MP resolution

-The ideal lens for real estate HDR work combines quality optics with practical focal lengths.
-Wide-angle lenses typically serve as the primary tool, but lens selection should match the property type and shooting conditions.
+The ideal lens for HDR real estate photography combines optical quality with practical focal lengths.
+Wide-angle lenses are typically the go-to choice, but the selection should be based on property type and shooting conditions.

 Successful HDR photography requires specific camera capabilities and lens characteristics